Where is the clinic located?

 Our fees generally reflect the fees of family physicians within the community and are an agreement between you and the UND Center for Family Medicine.
 Health insurance is a third party to this agreement.
 Regardless of the action of your insurance company, payment of fees for service is your responsibility.

 Community health centers, on the other hand, provide health care regardless of your ability to pay and even if you have no health insurance.
-Click on the following links for more information:
+Visit the Bureau of Primary Health Care to learn more.

 Our physicians make appropriate consultations and/or referrals to other specialists if they are deemed medically necessary.